 If you are looking for more choice we are a 20 minute train journey from Manchester City Centre and a 30 minute bus ride away from the Trafford Centre.

 Bolton Market has a wide variety of meat, fish and vegetables at reasonable prices.
 The market is open Tuesday, Thursday, Friday and Saturday.
 Supermarkets are probably the most convenient place to shop for food but they are not always the cheapest option.
 The nearest supermarkets are Morrison’s, Sainsburys, Aldi and Asda.
 You will also find specialist food shops along Derby Street and Deane Road.
 These shops stock food from Eastern Europe, Asia, Africa and the Middle East.
 Here you will also find Halal meat readily available.
 Please remember that prices in the UK are fixed and it is not usually acceptable to haggle for a cheaper price.

 Your Tier 4 visa will state the number of hours per week which you are entitled to work.
 This will be either 10 or 20 hours per week during term time, depending on the level and length of your course of study.
 If you are unsure please check with the Immigration and Welfare Officer.
 It is a breach of your immigration status to work more hours than your visa permits.

 During vacation periods and providing you are not required to work on your dissertation/project taught students are permitted to work full time.
 Your employer may ask you to provide a letter confirming that you can work full time which can be issued by the Student Advisors.

-PhD students and some taught programmes are run over 3 trimesters therefore you cannot be issued with a letter confirming you can work full time during Trimester 3/summer vacation.
+PhD students and some taught programmes are run over three trimesters therefore you cannot be issued with a letter confirming you can work full time during trimester three/summer vacation.
 You should check with your Personal Tutor or Immigration and Welfare Officers if you are unsure about your course.

 Further information can be found ion the UKCISA webpage